ecosystem-genomics/ecosystem-genomics.github.io/program-details.md

     Trainees also enroll for one semester per year in our weekly 1-credit Ecosystem Genomics Seminar, which features special training sessions, invited speakers and in-class discussions.

   image: 'assets/img/portfolio/thumbnails/courses-for-phd.jpg'
+  img_description: >+
+    Two women conduct field research on plant-microbe interactions in a grassy landscape in Arizona.
+Photo credit: A. Elizabeth Arnold

 - type: picture-paragraph.html
   section_id: cultures-of-science